 generic and not intended to be called by the apps directly.
 Instead, these API

-This case is where two SDKs in the same app need to communicate.
+Two SDKs in the same app often need to communicate.
 This can happen when a given SDK is architected to be composed of constituent SDKs, and can happen when two SDKs from different parties need to collaborate to satisfy a request from the calling app.

 There are two key cases to consider: